 When they became aware of personal data misuse, more than a third (36%) of those affected felt stressed when it happened.
 One in five (21%) said they experienced monetary loss and a quarter (25%) were disturbed by spam and adverts.

 Kaspersky recommends following these simple steps in order to secure your digital privacy.

 Start managing your digital footprint: keep a list of your accounts and regularly check if your data has become publicly accessible.
 Create a secondary email too.

 Use special digital tools that allow surfing the internet safely, like Private Browsing or detecting any webcam or mic access by untrusted apps.

-Install reliable security solutions that include a set of utilities to minimize the risks of privacy violation.
+Install reliable security solutions (like Aura) that include a set of utilities to minimize the risks of privacy violations.

 With the pandemic changes and more people than ever working from home, it’s never been as important to protect your online privacy and data.
 It’s perfectly understandable to be tired of it and feel like online privacy is an uphill battle, but it’s important to keep your guard up.